 From the beaches of the Balearic Islands to the rousing La Rambla of Barcelona, sunny escapes to Spain are something of a British tradition.

 Brexit could affect your European Health Insurance Card (EHIC) so it’s even more important that you think about healthcare cover before you fly.
-An active EHIC will offer some protection now, but if the UK leaves the EU without a deal, your card will no longer be valid.
+Your EHIC may no longer be valid from 1 January 2021, for regular updates visit Gov.UK.

 An EHIC only covers state care too, so any private treatment, mountain rescue service, repatriation to the UK, or cruise incidents won’t be included.